wesm/argh/README.md

 JOIN issue_labels il ON i.id = il.issue_id
 JOIN labels l ON il.label_id = l.id
 WHERE l.name = 'bug';

+-- Find open pull requests
+SELECT number, title, created_at
+FROM issues
+WHERE is_pull_request = 1 AND state = 'open'
+ORDER BY created_at DESC;
 ```

 ## Contributing